Unloosed/PythonGameCollection/README.md

 - `main_TEXT.py`: The main script that launches the game menu in an interactable **text-based format**.
 - `main_GUI.py`: The main script that launches the game menu in an interactuable **GUI**.
+- `games/`: Directory containing all game-specific files.
     - `house_escape.py`: Contains the logic for the House Escape game.
     - `snake.py`: Contains the logic for the Snake game.
 - `requirements.txt`: Lists the dependencies required for the project.

 ## Contributing